Jason O’ Sullivan

 The principal and founder of the firm is Jason O’Sullivan, B.A., LL.B., Cert.
 Compliance.

-Jason is currently a finalist in the AIB Irish Law Awards 2017 for “Connacht/Ulster Provincial Solicitor of the Year 2017“.
+Jason was a finalist in the AIB Irish Law Awards 2017 for “Connacht/Ulster Provincial Solicitor of the Year 2017“.

 After qualifying as a solicitor in Ireland in 2007, Jason practised for a number of years as an Associate Solicitor, specialising in Employment Law, Company Law, Commercial and Civil Litigation.